 Physical, emotional and mental status of the student must be such that no danger is presented to him or others while attending the University.
-If there is any question of the status of the student, the university may require a diagnostic examination. contact the Office of Admissions and Recruitment by calling 918-444-4675, 1-800-722-9614.
+If there is any question of the status of the student, the university may require a diagnostic examination.

+For more information on Non-Academic Criteria, please contact the Office of Admissions and Recruitment by calling 918-444-4675, 1-800-722-9614.